mate-amargo/fish-and-chips/README.md

 # fish-and-chips
 A bunch of fish shell functions and configurations

+install.fish -- Script to install all the goodies.
+Written in fish of course!

-config.fish -- This is fish config's file executed at start
+etc/config.fish -- This is fish config's file executed at start

-cdd -- Alias to cd ~/downloads
+etc/functions:

 cds -- Change to a directory in the history

 ds -- Prints the directory history

-fish_greeting -- Sage cow displaying a quote at random

 fish_prompt -- Write out the prompt